HodanekHonza/Salonio/README.md

 - **Integration tests** for controllers: Test full request/response cycle
 - Test **edge cases** and error conditions
 - Use **meaningful test names** that describe behavior

-## Contributing

-This is a portfolio/learning project, but feedback and suggestions are always welcome!

-If you have ideas or spot issues:
-1. Open an issue describing the suggestion or problem
-2. Feel free to fork and experiment
-3. Pull requests are welcome for bug fixes or improvements

 ## License